Locarno Pact, 1925

 There were 4 key benefits of the Locarno Pact:

-• War was less likely because the relationships between Germany, France, Britain, Belgium and Italy improved.
+War was less likely because the relationships between Germany, France, Britain, Belgium and Italy improved.

-• Germany was treated like an equal, rather than the loser of the First World War.
+Germany was treated like an equal, rather than the loser of the First World War.

-• As the Locarno Pact had been negotiated between Germany and the other countries, unlike the Treaty of Versailles, it was more acceptable to the public.
-It improved the reputation of the government and increased support for the moderate political parties.
+As the Locarno Pact had been negotiated between Germany and the other countries, unlike the Treaty of Versailles, it was more acceptable to the public.
+It improved the reputation of the government and increased support for the political parties.

-• It paved the way for Germany to join the League of Nations.
+It paved the way for Germany to join the League of Nations.

 What were the criticisms of the Locarno Pact?

-The drawback of the Locarno Pact was that extremist political parties hated it, primarily because it confirmed the borders laid out in the detested Treaty of Versailles.
+The drawback of the Locarno Pact was that extremist political parties hated it, primarily because it confirmed the borders laid out in the detested

 What was significant about the Locarno Pact to the League of Nations?